Member Login |

 Section 5.
 Treasurer.
 The Treasurer oversees the financial records of the Association according to standard accounting practices and, whether performed personally or through the Association’s administrative office, is responsible for safeguarding the Association’s funds.
 The Treasurer presents periodic reports on the financial status of the Association to the General Council and a full report to the membership at the Annual Association Meeting.
 The Treasurer serves as Chair of the Finance Committee.
 The term of the Treasurer shall be 3 years.
 A detailed position description, approved by the General Council, shall be maintained on the Association’s website.

-ARTICLE VI.
+ARTICLE VII.
 General Council

-Section 1.
-The General Council shall be the principal governing body of the Association.
-The General Council shall consist of the Officers who serve as Chairs of the Executive Council Standing Committees, the Association Secretary, Chairs of the General Council Standing Committees, and Representatives of the Regions.
-The election procedure for General Council Members is described in Article VII.
+Section 2.
+Voting Members of the General Council shall consist of the Executive Council Officers (Article VI), Chairs of the General Council Standing Committees, and Regional Representatives as outlined below.
+The nomination and election procedure for General Council Members is described in Article IX.

 General Council Standing Committees

-Section 4.
+Section 5.
 Quorum.
 A quorum shall consist of one more than half the current number of General Council members and must include at least two members of the Executive Council.

-Section 5.
+Section 6.
 Action Without a Meeting.

 Any action required or permitted to be taken by the General Council or any committee thereof may be taken without a meeting if a majority of the members of the General Council or any such committee consent in writing via e-mail to the adoption of a resolution authorizing the action.
 The resolution and the written consents thereto by the members of the Board or any such committee shall be filed with the minutes of the proceedings of the Board or such committee.

-Section 6.
+Section 7.
 General Council Vacancy.

-Section 7.
-With the approval of the Executive Committee, the President may recommend that any General Council member be removed from office by the following procedure: 1) reasons for the proposed action must be provided in writing to the member, 2) the member shall have 60 days in which to represent himself/herself/themselves at a meeting of the General Council, and 3) a two-thirds vote of the current number of General Council members shall then make the final decision.
+Section 2.
+Removal Process.With the approval of the Executive Committee, the President may recommend that any General or Executive council member be removed from office by the following procedure: 1) reasons for the proposed action must be provided in writing to the member, 2) the member shall have 60 days in which to represent themselves at a meeting of the General Council, 3) a two-thirds vote of the current number of General Council members shall then make the final decision, and 4) the individual under review can not vote.

-ARTICLE VII.
+ARTICLE IX.
 Nominations and Elections

-Section 1.
-Three months before the annual conference each nominating year, the Nominating Committee shall submit to the Association Manager and Secretary a diverse list of candidates for each open position subject to election that year.
-Candidates must be ASPBP members in good standing.
-The names of individuals, and other such supportive materials as deemed appropriate by the Nominating Committee for the ballot, shall be posted to the Association’s website two months before the annual conference.
+Section 2.
+Posting of Nominees.
+By June 1st of each nominating year, the Nominating Committee shall submit to the Association Manager and Secretary a diverse list of candidates for each open position subject to election that year.
+Candidates must be ASPBP members in good standing and cannot run for more than two positions.
+The names of individuals, and other such supportive materials as deemed appropriate by the Nominating Committee for the ballot, shall be posted to the Association’s website by July 15th.
 The Association’s administrative office shall mail or fax a copy of these materials to those ASPBP members who have previously indicated they do not have Internet access.
-Members may petition for additional candidates to be added to the ballot between the time of the posting and six weeks before the annual conference.
-Such nomination petitions may consist of either a single document or separate letters.
-To be nominated by petition, each candidate must demonstrate the support of at least 5 petitioned ASPBP members in good standing.
-All petitions and letters must be addressed to and received by the Association Manager on or before 11:59 p.m.
-Eastern Time on the date of the deadline.

-ARTICLE VIII.
-Standing Committees
+ARTICLE X. Standing Committees

 Section 1.
 Membership and Term of Service.
 Standing Committees are defined in these Bylaws and can only be removed or redefined by a majority vote of the membership.
 Other committees may be created by the General Council to serve specific duties important to the organization